Are You Eligible?

 - Be an U.S. citizen or eligible non-citizen.

 - Have a high school diploma (includes home schooling) or GED if you were first enrolled in college after July 1, 2012.
+(Students who were first enrolled in an eligible career pathway program on or after July 1, 2015, may still qualify for a reduced Pell Grant without having a high school diploma or GED.)

 - Be an undergraduate student or applying as an undergraduate for the Pell Grant.
 Graduate students are eligible for work-study and student loans.